BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-to-sit-and-wonder-why.md

 <hr/>

 <p>
-In Abrahamic religions such as Christianity and Judaism, there's this thing called "theodicy":
+In Abrahamic religions like Christianity and Judaism, there's this thing called "theodicy":
 </p>

 <blockquote>